restfulapi/restful-api/README.md

 The rest of this document goes into details of how to configure the plugin to support features such as [whitelisting](#configuration) resources, configuring [declarative marshalling](#declarative-marshalling) to support versioned APIs, and how to use the RestSpecification to provide functional testing for your APIs.

+###6.
+Remove spock jars from war
+Using the functional-spock plugin pulls spock dependencies into the war, which aren't needed and can cause issues.
+One way to work around it is to add a grails.war.resources closure to the BuildConfig.groovy to remove the spock jars:

+    //functional-spock as a compile dependencies drags
+    //spock dependencies into the war, which aren't needed
+    //and can cause deployment issues as it pulls
+    //in a version of spock-grails-support that isn't compatible
+    //with the groovy version used in grails >= 2.2 grails.war.resources = { stagingDir, args ->
+        List unwanted = [ "spock" ]

+        new File(stagingDir, "WEB-INF/lib").eachFile { File file ->
+            String name = file.name.toLowerCase()
+            if (file.name.endsWith(".jar")) {
+                if (unwanted.find { name.startsWith it }) {
+                    delete(file: file)
+                }
+            }
+        }
+    }

 ##Testing the Plugin
 The plugin contains a test application that uses Spock to test the plugin.
 To run all tests from the plugin's root directory run:
 ```bash